-This regulation allows foreign workers (digital nomads) not to face a tedious procedure before the General Direction of Migration and Immigration, the public institution in charge of processing the applications of digital nomads who want to work in our country.
+This new regulation allows foreign workers (digital nomads) not to face a tedious procedure before the General Direction of Migration and Immigration, the public institution in charge of processing the applications of digital nomads who want to work in our country.

 Articles 2 and 4 of said Regulation are relevant because they establish a new migratory category for digital nomads, called “Worker or Remote Service Provider.”
 The digital nomad is the foreign person who “provides remunerated services remotely, in a subordinate manner or not, using a computer, telecommunications or similar means, in favor of a natural person or legal entity who is abroad, for which he receives a payment or remuneration from abroad for a minimum amount of three thousand US dollars per month ($3,000.00) and in case of requesting legal stay for their dependents of four thousand dollars per month ($4,000.00) (…).”